 IX.
-Minimum Standards for Exterior of Structures
+Minimum Standards for Exterior of Structures (General Framing)

-- A. Texas Government Code (TGC) Section 2306.514.
-Construction Requirements for Single Family Affordable Housing (Applicable only if a person is awarded state or federal funds by the Department (Texas General Land Office) to construct single family affordable housing for individuals and families of low and very low income.
-If the City is utilizing federal or other funds that are not awarded through the Texas General Land Office, then the provisions of this Section Section 2306.514 do not apply, unless the City decides to include these standards in its program designs) - § 2306.514.
-CONSTRUCTION REQUIREMENTS FOR SINGLE FAMILY AFFORDABLE HOUSING In the event of a conflict of between TGC 2306.514 and other programmatic guidance, the more stringent requirements shall apply. - (1) at least one entrance door, whether located at the front, side, or back of the building: - (A) is on an accessible route served by a ramp or no-step entrance; and - (B) all means of ingress/egress area minimum of 36-inch in width; - (2) on the first floor of the building: - (A) each pass through interior door is at least 36-inch door, unless the door provides access only to a closet of less than 15 square feet in area;
+A. Texas Government Code Section 2306.514.
+Construction Requirements for Single Family Affordable Housing

+- § 2306.514.
+CONSTRUCTION REQUIREMENTS FOR SINGLE FAMILY AFFORDABLE HOUSING In the event of a conflict of between TGC 2306.514 and other programmatic guidance, the more stringent requirements shall apply. - (a) If a person is awarded state or federal funds by the State of Texas to construct single family affordable housing for individuals and families of low and very low income, the affordable housing identified on the person's funding application must be constructed so that:

+(1) at least one entrance door, whether located at the front, side, or back of the building:

+- (A) is on an accessible route served by a ramp or no-step entrance; and - (B) all means of ingress/egress area minimum of 36-inch in width; - (2) on the first floor of the building:

-- (B) each hallway has a width of at least 36 inches and is level, with ramped or beveled changes at each door threshold; - (C) each bathroom wall is reinforced for potential installation of grab bars; - (D) each electrical panel or breaker box, light switch, or thermostat is not higher than 48 inches above the floor; - (E) each electrical plug or other receptacle is at least 15 inches above the floor; and - (3) each breaker box is located inside the building on the first floor. - (A) A person who builds single family affordable housing to which this section applies may obtain a waiver from the department of the requirement described by Subsection (a)(1)(A) if the cost of grading the terrain to meet the requirement is prohibitively expensive.
+(A) each pass-through interior door is at least 32-inches wide, unless the door provides access only to a closet of less than 15 square feet in area;

+(B) each hallway has a width of at least 40 inches and is level, with ramped or beveled changes at each door threshold;

+(C) each bathroom wall is reinforced for potential installation of grab bars;

+(D) each electrical panel or breaker box, light switch, or thermostat is not higher than 48 inches above the floor;

+(E) each electrical plug or other receptacle is at least 16 inches above the floor; and

+(3) each breaker box is located inside the building on the first floor.

-Added by Acts 1999, 76th Leg., ch.
+Added by Acts 1999, 76th Leg., Ch.
 1581, § 1, eff.
 Sept.
 1, 1999.
 Last modified: August 10, 2007

-B. Foundations, Exterior Walls, Roofs, Soffits and Fascia:
+B. Foundations, Exterior Walls, Roofs, Soffits and Fascia